-- Develop and apply your understanding of geographical concepts and processes to understand and interpret the changing world. - Develop your awareness of the complexity of interactions within and between societies, economies, culture and environments at local and global scales. - Develop as global citizens who recognise the challenge of sustainability and the implications for their own and others' lives. - Improve as critical and reflective learners aware of the importance of attitudes and values, including their own. - Become apt in the use and application of skills and technologies through your geographical studies. - Be inspired by the world around you, and gain enjoyment and satisfaction from your geographical studies.
+- Develop and apply your understanding of geographical concepts and processes to understand and interpret the changing world. - Develop your awareness of the complexity of interactions within and between societies, economies, culture and environments at a local and global scale. - Develop as global citizens who recognise the challenge of sustainability and the implications for their own lives and lives of others. - Improve as critical and reflective learners.
+Awareness of the importance of attitudes and values, including their own. - Become apt in the use and application of skills and technologies through your geographical studies. - Be inspired by the world around you, and gain enjoyment and satisfaction from your geographical studies.
 Is there anything else I should know?

-Field trips are an integral part of the geography department at St Mary's.
+Field trips are an integral part of the geography course at SJP.
 It is a vital and valuable component of the compulsory phase of every student's school experience.
-Four days of fieldwork opportunities are organised to enable students to experience and test theory learnt in the classroom in a variety of contexts.
+At both AS and A2, field trips are organised to provide an opportunity for students to experience and test theory learnt in the classroom in a variety of locations.
 Progression Routes Geography is highly regarded and considered a 'facilitating subject' for the top universities in the country, regardless of the degree that you wish to study.
-It provides an excellent grounding for those wishing to progress onto Law and other traditionally 'humanities' subjects but also for Medicine and Veterinary Science as well as Business or Management.
+It provides an excellent grounding for those wishing to progress onto Law and other 'humanities' subjects but also for Medicine and Veterinary Science as well as Business or Management.
 Previous students have gone on to study Geography at university, as either a science or in the arts faculties.
-Your skills of data analysis, interpretation and your ability to present logical arguments match the skills required in today's workplace.
+Your skills of data analysis, interpretation and your ability to present logical arguments all match the skills required in today's workplace.
 Geographers are highly skilled in both literacy and numeracy, and employers recognise the abilities A Level Geographers possess.
 A geographical background is beneficial in the following careers: Crime Intelligence Analyst, Travel Writer, Environmental Manager, Teaching and Engineering.
-Health & Social Care Are you a good communicator?
+Are you a good communicator?
 Do you care about other people and how our society develops?
 Are you interested in pursuing a career working with children, older people or in the NHS?
 Health and Social Care can give you these opportunities.
-The Edexcel BTEC Extended Certificate is equivalent to one A Level.
-It is a natural progression from the BTEC L2 in Health & Social Care and is designed to further develop you into an independent learner.
-You can still study L3 Health & Social Care if you have not studied it before.
+It is a natural progression from the GCSE in Health & Social Care and is designed to further develop you into an independent learner.
 Throughout the course you will study a variety of topics and build upon your knowledge and understanding of the world of Health, Social Care and Early Years.
-The nature of the course not only gives you the opportunity to develop your knowledge and understanding but it also allows you to improve your research and application skills, organisational skills and time management.
+The nature of the course not only gives you the opportunity to develop your knowledge and understanding, it also allows you to improve your research and application skills, organisational skills and time management.
 You will develop personal skills and attitudes essential for successful performance at university and in working life.
-Assessment The BTEC Level 3 in Health & Social Care is run over two years and content is broken down into four units, with two being externally assessed.
-The size of each unit is determined by how many guided learning hours (GLH) have been set for delivery and to successfully complete the course, you must complete a total of 360 GLH.
-You must complete the selected four units in order to fulfil the course requirements.
-Units studied over the 2 years:
+Assessment Units 1 and 2 are externally assessed units.
+Both Unit 1 and Unit 2 will be a written examination consisting of a 1.5 hours paper each.
+All other units are assessed through completion of assignments.
+Each of these internally assessed units has a number of tasks to complete in order to fulfil the individual unit requirements.
+Within assignments, tasks will be completed to PASS, MERIT or DISTINCTION level.
+Each individual assignment must be completed to at least a pass level in order to pass the whole unit.
+Full course details